rorymaizels/AC299r/docs/conclusions.md

 ## Acknowledgements

-I'd like to thank Debbie Marks and the Marks lab for helping me throughout this project, particularly Mafalda, Aaron and Jonathan for their all their advice.
+I'd like to thank Debbie Marks and the Marks lab for helping me throughout this project, particularly Mafalda, Aaron and Jonathan for all their advice and help.

 ```
         ____                 _____